rayramsay/birbybot/slides/slides.md

 ---

-### ️☁️ ☁️ ☁️
+### Twitter

-* Cloud Storage
-* App Engine
-* Cloud Functions
+> All new developers must apply for a developer account to access Twitter APIs.

 ---

 ### Twitter

-> All new developers must apply for a developer account to access Twitter APIs.
+> This request looks like it might be automated.
+To protect our users from spam and other malicious activity, we can't complete this action right now.

 ---